The misconceptions of the British 1912 ban on monoplanes.

 A Bristol Coanda monoplane being tested by loading its wing with sandbags, as recommended by Blériot.
 The Coanda monoplane had two elements that Blériot had identified as being an issue; a flat angle for the wires supporting the top of the wing and supporting wires on the bottom of the wing that relied on the undercarriage structure (meaning that damage to the undercarriage could lead to the collapse of the wing).
 Bristol redesigned the Coanda into the BR 7 biplane, which went on to be developed into the BR8 biplane; one of the many types ordered in small quantity by the Admiralty for the RNAS at the outbreak of war.

 The British Army was used to obtaining its weapons from government-run ordnance factories.
 So it had been a natural step to set up the Royal Aircraft Factory to design aircraft to specifications laid down by the forces, to be used by the fledgling RFC (the designs would be contracted-out to commercial firms to build in quantity).
 The result was the super-stable and safe-to-fly BE2 biplane, which conformed to exactly what had been asked for.
 The BE1, forerunner to the BE2, had taken part in the 1912 aircraft trials and demonstrated a clear superiority to all the other aircraft, but being government-built was ineligible for a prize or placing.
-The BE2 was adopted as the standard aircraft of the RFC and soon made up the bulk of its strength (along with the follow-on BE3 and RE1 designs), supplemented by French-designed Farman pusher biplanes and Bleriot monoplanes.
+The BE2 was adopted as the standard aircraft of the RFC and soon made up the bulk of its strength, along with some French designed Farman biplanes and Bleriot monoplanes.
 The only commercial independent British designed aircraft on the strength of the RFC were some Avro 500 biplanes.

 Of course, the fledgling British aviation industry was concerned that its indigenous products were not being used by the RFC.
 In 1913 the Aeronautical Society of Great Britain asked the War Office to clearly state what type of aircraft it was prepared to order from British manufacturers.
-The War Office responded in February 1914 with a document outlining what tests an aircraft needed to pass to be accepted into service and the performance figures required to be met by the five distinct types of aircraft it required ( A single-seat "light scout", two types of twin-seat reconnaissance aircraft and two types of twin-seat "fighting aeroplane").
+The War Office responded in February 1914 with a document outlining what tests an aircraft needed to pass to be accepted into service and the performance figures required to be met by the five distinct types of aircraft it required (a single-seat "light scout", two types of twin-seat reconnaissance aircraft and two types of twin-seat "fighting aeroplane").
 No prejudice against monoplanes is evident in this document.
 British industry was quick to respond and by the start of World War One, Avro 504 and Sopwith Tabloid biplanes were in service with the RFC.
+At the same time the Royal Aircraft Factory was developing the FE series of pusher biplanes although there were delays getting them into service.

 In 1913, eight new French Borel hydro-monoplanes were purchased for use by the Naval Wing of the RFC (The Royal Naval Air Service was separated off the following year).
 The Blériot company had established a factory in Britain and a number of its single and two-seat monoplanes were acquired by both the RFC and RNAS during 1913 and early 1914.
 When war was declared in 1914 the RFC had a number of Blériot monoplanes in service and some of these were despatched to France, comprising two of the three Flights of No 3 Squadron.
 One took part in the first British reconnaissance flight of the war.
 Because of a shortage of British aircraft manufacturing capacity, the RFC scrambled to acquire more Blériot and Morane monoplanes from French sources early in the war, with some production of Morane-Saulnier Type "H" shoulder-wing monoplane aircraft taking place under contract in Britain (although these were then mostly only used as trainers).
 Just before war was declared, the RFC had tested a new single-seat Blériot "Parasol" monoplane and two examples were sent to France with No 3 Squadron.
 More Parasols were ordered from Blériot's British factory by both the RFC and RNAS.